-- 9. For mail order, CVS/caremark will contact the prescribing Physician to verify the prescription if the prescription is illegible, written in different pen and/or penmanship, or altered in any way.
-If CVS/caremark cannot reach the Physician or an authorized agent of the Physician, the prescription will be returned to the member unfilled. - 10.
-Prescriptions for treatment of Conditions for unapproved indications or "off-label" use will not be filled if not proven safe and effective for the treatment of the Condition based on the most recently published medical literature of the United States, Canada or Great Britain, using generally accepted scientific, medical or public health methodologies or statistical practices. - Seventy-five percent of the previous prescription or fill must be utilized, if used as prescribed, before a request for a refill will be processed. - 12.
+- dispense the new dosage, and provide written notification of the change to the member. - 8.
+During the prescription review process, your mail order and retail pharmacy prescription history, age, self-reported allergies, and self-reported disease states are reviewed along with the FDA drug indications and manufacturer's guidelines to determine if there are any interactions, side effects, and/or contraindications.
+CVS Caremark will contact the prescribing Physician if any questions, conflicts or issues are identified.
+CVS Caremark may contact the prescribing Physician if any indication of fraud or excessive usage is identified.
+If the Physician or an authorized agent of the Physician authorizes any changes, CVS Caremark will change the prescription accordingly, dispense the drug accordingly, and provide written notification of the change to the - 9.
+For mail order, CVS Caremark will contact the prescribing Physician to verify the prescription if the prescription is illegible, written in different pen and/or penmanship, or altered in any way.
+If CVS Caremark cannot reach the Physician or an authorized agent of the Physician, the prescription will be returned to the member unfilled. - 10.
+Prescriptions for treatment of Conditions for unapproved indications or "off-label" use will not be filled if not proven safe and effective for the treatment of the Condition based on the most recently published medical literature of the United States, Canada or Great Britain, using generally accepted scientific, medical or public health methodologies or statistical practices. - 11.
+Seventy-five percent of the previous prescription or fill must be utilized, if used as prescribed, before a request for a refill will be processed. - 12.
 Requests for mail order refills that are received within 90 days of the "too soon to fill" date (based on the previous paragraph) will be held and filled when eligible to be filled.
-You may check your medication label for the next available refill date, or if the prescription was filled through mail order, you may log on to www.caremark.com for the next available mail order refill date. - 13.
-CVS Caremark Specialty Pharmacy administers the Specialty Management Program for this Plan.
+You may check your medication label for the next available refill date, or if the prescription was filled through mail order, you may log on to www.
+Caremark.com for the next available mail order refill date. - 13.
+CVS Specialty pharmacy administers the

+Specialty Management Program for this Plan.
 This Program is intended to optimize outcomes and promote the safe, clinically appropriate and cost-effective use of specialty medications supported by evidence based medical guidelines.
 Failure to meet the criteria for this Program during the coverage review will result in denial of medication coverage for the Plan participant and discontinuation of medication coverage for the Plan participant.

 The Specialty Management Program is a process by which authorization for a specialty medication is obtained based on the application of currently acceptable medical guidelines and consensus statements for the appropriate use of the medication in a specific disease state.
 Therapies reviewed under this Program include, but are not limited to, the following: multiple sclerosis, oncology, allergic asthma, human growth hormone deficiency, hepatitis C, psoriasis, rheumatoid arthritis, and respiratory syncytial virus.
 Additional therapies may be added from time to time.
-For additional information on specialty medications or to see if your medication is in this category call CVS/caremark Customer Care toll-free at (888) 766-5490.
+For additional information on specialty medications or to see if your medication is in this category call CVS Caremark Customer Care toll-free at (888) 766-5490 and cost-effective use of specialty medications supported by evidence based medical guidelines.
+Failure to meet the criteria for this Program during the coverage review will result in denial of medication coverage for the Plan participant and discontinuation of medication coverage for the Plan participant.